 - international NGO’s (e.g. Oxfam, Plan, Care);

-- must have an official passport that will still be valid for at least three months after completion of the training;
+- must have a passport that will still be valid for at least three months after completion of the training;

 - must not receive more than one fellowship for courses that take place at the same time;